 Rectal Administration

-Stem cell enemas, especially with mesenchymal stem cells (MSCs), are showing promise in treating inflammatory bowel diseases (IBD) like ulcerative colitis and Crohn’s disease.
+Stem cell enemas, especially with mesenchymal stem cells (MSCs), are showing promise in treating inflammatory bowel diseases (IBD), such as ulcerative colitis and Crohn’s disease.
 This method delivers treatment directly to the inflamed areas of the colon, which is helpful since IBD mainly affects the digestive system.

-Here is how the procedure of Enema Administration goes:
+Here is how the procedure of enema administration usually goes:

 - 1

-The procedure starts with the doctor preparing the stem cell medication in the correct form and quantity.
-Also, the doctor explains how the procedure will go and answers all the questions.
+The doctor is preparing the stem cell medication in the correct form and quantity.
+They also explain the procedure in detail and address any questions the patient may have.

 - 2

 The patient lies on their side with knees drawn to the abdomen.
-This way the procedure goes with comfort and safely.
-The rectal area is cleaned and dried, so moisture does not interfere with the application.
+This way the procedure goes with comfort and safety to prevent moisture from interfering with the application.

 - 3